 What Is a Hybrid PMO?

-Some projects and companies, such as Google, don’t rely on one specific methodology.
+That’s why some projects and companies, such as Google and, of course, DBS Bank, don’t rely on one specific methodology.
 Instead, they use a combination of multiple, such as agile and waterfall, applying the strengths of each.

 For example, one company might develop software and produce hardware, using agile for software components and waterfall for hardware.
 Or, a software development team uses agile for the front-end and waterfall of the back-end.
 You could even utilize a hybrid approach for the same project, applying waterfall to structure the project but using agile for various phases.